akhandait/curiosity-driven-world-models/README.md

 python3 train.py
 ```

-Train network with controller with shared features with ICM:
+Train network with controller with shared features with ICM (Our model):

 ```
 python3 train.py --shared_features